jonjohnsonjr/til/post/graphviz/jig.md

 git clone https://github.com/jonjohnsonjr/til && cd til/post/graphviz/src/jig && go run .
 ```

-That should pop open a browser for you to click around the jig dependency graph.
+That should pop open a browser for you to click around jig's (very small) dependency graph.
-You can `go install` the `jig` tool and run it in any go repository to explore your own dependency graph.
+You can also `go install` the `jig` tool and run it in any go repository to explore your own dependency graph.